esferatec/ec-luart-uiextension/docs/columnpanel/README.md

 # ColumnPanel

-Represents a panel control containing a collection of children objects.
+Represents a panel control containing a collection of children widgets.
 The onClick event saves the current row.

 ![ColumnPanel](/docs/columnpanel/columnpanel01.png)